terraform-ibm-modules/terraform-ibm-event-streams/modules/fscloud/README.md

 # Profile for IBM Cloud Framework for Financial Services

 This code is a version of the [parent root module](../../) that includes a default configuration that complies with the relevant controls from the [IBM Cloud Framework for Financial Services](https://cloud.ibm.com/docs/framework-financial-services?topic=framework-financial-services-about).
-See the [Example for IBM Cloud Framework for Financial Services](/examples/fscloud/) for logic that uses this module.
+See the [Solution for IBM Cloud Framework for Financial Services](/solutions/fscloud/) for logic that uses this module.
 The profile assumes you are deploying into an account that complies with the framework.

 The default values in this profile were scanned by [IBM Code Risk Analyzer (CRA)](https://cloud.ibm.com/docs/code-risk-analyzer-cli-plugin?topic=code-risk-analyzer-cli-plugin-cra-cli-plugin#terraform-command) for compliance with the IBM Cloud Framework for Financial Services profile that is specified by the IBM Security and Compliance Center.
 The scan passed for all applicable rules.